Kishlay99/Games_Store/README.md

 # Games_Store
-A online ordering web page using HTML, CSS, NODE JS,MONGODB.
+An online ordering web page using HTML, CSS, NODEJS,MONGODB.

 You need to have mongodb and nodejs in your device to run this program .